Thorough & Aggressive Advocacy For All Your Legal Needs

 The COVID-19 pandemic has impacted almost every part of the immigration system within the United States.
 Some examples include:

 • Visas.
 The processing of visa applications by the Department of State was slowed significantly by the pandemic.
-On March 20, 2020 the Department of State suspended visa services at all embassies and consulates.
+On March 20, 2020, the Department of State suspended visa services at all embassies and consulates.
 This impacted many different sectors, including employment, family, student, and visitor visas.
 This ban was originally set to last 60 days but was extended through March 31, 2021.
-Consulates slowly began to reopen after July 2020, to assist as much as possible but operations are not yet up to full speed.
+Consulates slowly began to reopen after July 2020, to assist as much as possible, but operations are not yet up to full speed.

 • Entry.
 United States officials have severely restricted the ability to enter the country through port entries and along the Mexican and Canadian borders.
 On March 20, 2020, the United States suspended all “non-essential” travel through the borders and also allowed for the prohibition of individuals who could pose a serious danger of introducing a “communicable disease” into the country.